 This paper places conformal testing in a general framework of statistical hypothesis testing.
 A standard approach to testing a composite null hypothesis H is to test each of its elements and to reject H when each of its elements is rejected.
 My discussion is centred on the observation that we can fully cover conformal testing using this approach only if we allow forgetting some of the data.
 Published in the Proceedings of COPA 2023.

 This paper deals with testing exchangeability in the batch mode (as, e.g., Working Paper 15).
 The null hypothesis of exchangeability is formalized as a Kolmogorov-type compression model, and the Bayes mixture of the Markov model with respect to the uniform prior is taken as simple alternative hypothesis.
 Using e-values instead of p-values leads to a computationally efficient testing procedure.
 For the Python code for this paper, click here.
+This paper lies at the intersection of this project and the project "Hypothesis testing with e-values".

 This note states a simple property of optimality of the Bayes-Kelly algorithm for conformal testing and poses a related open problem.
 It is a comment on the RSS discussion paper by Peter Grunwald, Rianne de Heide, and Wouter Koolen presented on 24 January 2024.